 Payment for Goods must be made on or prior to the completion of the provision of Goods unless otherwise agreed in writing.

 6.2.1 Payment for Services must be paid within 14 days unless otherwise agreed in writing.

-6.2.2 All Company call-outs are chargeable and are charged in quarter-hour units.
+6.2.2 All Company call-outs are chargeable and our fees are charged in quarter-hour units.